 Second Floor: F Street Side

-This fall, the Museum challenges the notion that wood is an antiquated building material when it opens Timber City.
+The National Building Museum is challenging the notion that wood is an antiquated building material at the exhibition Timber City.
 The exhibition demonstrates the many advantages offered by cutting-edge methods of timber construction, including surprising strength, fire resistance, sustainability, and beauty.
-Drawing attention to the recent boom in timber construction worldwide, Timber City further highlights several U.S. based projects, including two winners of the U.S. Tall Wood Building Prize, sponsored by the U.S. Department of Agriculture, in partnership with the Softwood Lumber Board and the Binational Softwood Lumber Council.
+Drawing attention to the recent boom in timber construction worldwide, Timber City highlights several U.S. based projects, including two winners of the U.S. Tall Wood Building Prize, sponsored by the U.S. Department of Agriculture, in partnership with the Softwood Lumber Board and the Bi-national Softwood Lumber Council.

 Strong and versatile, timber is the only building material can reduce carbon emissions and remove carbon from the atmosphere, moving us towards more sustainable, healthy, and beautiful buildings and cities.